Liberty and Freedom (a Foundation)

 We also need to distinguish between the four basic types of speech.
 Our speech can be used to inform, to instruct, to entertain, or to persuade.
 In many cases, our speech will be used to do some combination of these.
 For instance, you may try to entertain when trying to instruct to make the lesson more fun, or you may try to inform to help to persuade someone about something.

-In general, when individuals or groups talk about Free Speech, they usually talk about all types of speech.
+In general, when individuals or groups talk about Free Speech, they usually talk about all forms of speech.
 However, there are differences between what individuals say in a personal conversation, discussion or debate, verses what individuals say when they are paid or are paying to speak.
 The following is mainly an analysis of Free Speech but does apply more broadly to Paid Speech as well.

 When we are truly trying to inform or to instruct someone, the goal would be to pass on knowledge (facts, information, and skills).
 If our feelings are appropriate to what we are trying to inform or to instruct, then we may also throw in some opinion.
 In most cases, if we are being truthful about things, then we should have a right to pass on those facts and opinions.